Overfeeding a Baby – Is It a Concern?

 A variation in the normal growth cycle, this is not the same as poor growth results.
 It is simply a reduced pace or a reduction from the benchmarks set for the child.

-A few simple tips can be quite powerful in reducing the chances of overfeeding your baby.
+Wondering how to relieve an overfed baby?
+A few simple tips can be quite powerful in reducing the chances of overfeeding infant.

 - Recognise the natural cues of your baby and feed accordingly

 - Don’t attempt to feed your child the moment he starts crying